Shiapra/NetSync-Visibility/README.md

 ## Nothing Visible?
 Check to make sure the objects you're trying to toggle don't already have another toggle to enable or disable them, you might need to enable that toggle too, or remove it in unity.

----

-# How do I Get this?
-I've made a free repo for the Creator Companion!

-Just add it to your VCC by going to: https://vcc.shia.gay/free or add it manually with the same URL

-## VRCFury
-You will need the VRCFury Repository too, so if you get an error, check that it’s on your VCC

-It can be added by visiting https://vrcfury.com/download or adding https://vcc.vrcfury.com to your VCC

 # Can I use this in a product?
 Yes!
 You are welcome to use NetSync Vsibility in your product!